Follow us on Instagram

 Courtesy of Sam Nastase

-On Tuesday, Nov.
-12, the members of the Princeton University Postdocs and Scholars-United Auto Workers (PUPS-UAW) union attempted to have their second bargaining session with the representatives from the University.
-However, in a series of events reminiscent of last week’s bargaining session, negotiations halted after new disputes on whether observers would be allowed to attend the negotiations.
+Members of the Princeton University Postdocs and Scholars-United Auto Workers (PUPS-UAW) union and representatives from the University attempted to have their second bargaining session on Tuesday, Nov.
+12. However, in a series of events reminiscent of last week’s bargaining session, negotiations halted after new disputes on whether observers would be allowed to attend the negotiations.

 Postdoc Lacy Feigh, a member of the bargaining committee, along with Hanna Ehrlich, an observer and postdoc union member, said that the night before the session began, the bargaining committee notified the University that they did not plan to bring more observers than could fit in the negotiating room.
 On the day of the meeting, University representatives refused to enter the room due to the number of observers, instead requesting that none be present.
 The bargaining committee offered a cap of 10 observers, which led the University to counter with a cap of five.